Our 300hr Ashtanga Vinyasa Yoga Teacher Training

 Anatomy and Alignment

 These classes will be structured through the Ashtanga Primary Series.
 Running through all the postures as they appear, interweaving a modern anatomical approach, so that the knowledge is applied and applicable to the practice and teaching of yoga.
-A few classes will also be dedicated to the alignment of postures that do not appear within the series to support your learning within the teaching methodology module.
+A few classes will also be dedicated to the alignment of postures that do not appear within the series to support your learning within the teaching methodology and Vinyasa sequencing modules.

 This class is also an excellent opportunity to explore your own practice and learn the suitable modifications for your own body and others.